CodePushGo/website/src/content/blog/en/capacitor-ota-updates-app-store-approval-guide.md

 ### Native Code Violations

 Native code violations account for 35% of OTA rejections [\[1\]](https://github.com/Cap-go/capacitor-updater).
 To tackle this, ensure updates rely strictly on **JavaScript, HTML, and CSS** by using automated file checks.
-Tools like [Capgo's compliance suite](https://capgo.app/consulting/) can help by implementing code signing and integrity checks, reducing rejection rates by up to 80% [\[13\]](https://authorservices.taylorandfrancis.com/publishing-your-research/writing-your-paper/writing-a-journal-article/).
+Tools like [CodePushGo's compliance suite](https://capgo.app/consulting/) can help by implementing code signing and integrity checks, reducing rejection rates by up to 80% [\[13\]](https://authorservices.taylorandfrancis.com/publishing-your-research/writing-your-paper/writing-a-journal-article/).

 ### Feature Scope Issues